implse/Data_Structure_Python/README.md

 ### Binary Tree

-__Binary Tree__ is a specialized form of tree with two child (left child and right Child).
+__Binary Tree__ is a specialized form of tree with two child (left child and right child).
 It is simply a representation of data in Tree structure

 Strict Binary Tree : each node has exactly two children or no children.